leecher1337/ntvdmx64/readme.txt

 Known bugs
 ==========
-Currently there are crashes with various DPMI programs like i.e Borland Turbo C or some DOS extenders, currently I don't know what is causing this, maybe someone can help me debugging them?
+Currently there are crashes with some DPMI programs like i.e dpmi.exe, but most programs should work, I hope.
-But for simple DOS business applications, it may be enough.

 Tested on
 =========